CUSIP

-The CUSIP system is owned by the American Bankers Association and is operated by FactSet Research Systems Inc. The operating body, CUSIP Global Services (CGS), also serves as the national numbering agency (NNA) for North America, and the CUSIP serves as the National Securities Identification Number (NSIN) for products issued from both the United States and Canada.
-In its role as the NNA, CUSIP Global Services (CGS) also assigns all US-based ISINs.
+The CUSIP system is owned by the American Bankers Association (ABA) and is operated by FactSet Research Systems Inc. The operating body, CUSIP Global Services (CGS), also serves as the national numbering agency (NNA) for North America, and the CUSIP serves as the National Securities Identification Number (NSIN) for products issued from both the United States and Canada.
+In its role as the NNA, CUSIP Global Services (CGS) also assigns all US-based International Securities Identification Numbers (ISINs).

 History

-The acronym CUSIP derives from the Committee on Uniform Security Identification Procedures, a committee of the American Bankers Association.
-The Committee was founded in July 1964 and developed the CUSIP system.
-The Committee formed the CUSIP Service Bureau in 1968, during the paper crunch on Wall Street.
+The origins of the CUSIP system go back to 1964, when the financial markets were dealing with what was known as the securities settlement paper crunch on Wall Street.
+At that time, increased trading volumes of equity securities, which were settled by the exchange of paper stock certificates, caused a backlog in clearing and settlement activities.
+In fact, stock markets had to close early on some days just to allow back-office processing to keep pace.
+To address the challenge, the New York Clearing House Association approached the ABA to develop a more efficient system for the trading, clearing, and settlement of securities trades by uniquely identifying all current and future securities.
+Their work was unveiled four years later, in December 1968, with the first publication of the CUSIP directory.

-The CUSIP system has grown over the years to cover corporate, government, municipal, and international securities (through the CINS, or CUSIP International Numbering System); IPO's; preferred stock; funds; certificates of deposit; syndicated loans; and U.S. and Canadian listed options.
-The CGS database contains issuer and issue-level identifiers, plus standardized descriptive data, for more than 14 million financial instruments and entities.
-CGS is also the designated national numbering agency responsible for assigning the ISIN in over 35 other markets.
+Over the ensuing years, a growing number of market authorities and regulators came to recognize the value of the CUSIP system and embrace its usage.
+With sustained reinvestment from the operators of the CUSIP system, CUSIP coverage has steadily grown over the years.
+It now covers multiple asset classes including government, municipal, and international securities (through the CUSIP International Numbering System, or CINS); initial public offerings (IPOs); preferred stock; funds, certificates of deposit; syndicated loans; and US and Canadian listed options.
+The CGS database contains issuer and issue-level identifiers, plus standardized descriptive data, for more than 62 million financial instruments and entities.
+CGS is also the designation numbering agency responsible for assigning the ISIN in over 35 countries.

+In February 2024, CUSIP Global Services assumed day-to-day administration of the industry standard Issuer Identification Number (IIN), also known as the Bank Identification Number (BIN), on behalf of the American Bankers Association (ABA).
+The IIN is an 8-digit identifier used to uniquely identify card-issuing institutions, such as credit, debit, and points/rewards card issuers.

+CUSIP operates under the guidance of the industry-appointed CUSIP Board of Trustees, made up of senior-level operations and data executives from major banks and other financial institutions.